JasonvanBrackel/asp-classic-to-containers/giving-new-life-to-legacy-software-with-windows-server-containers-and-kubernetes.md

 5. Script the changes to the registry using powershell.
 6. Create a Dockerfile that immitates the installation process and registry changes.

 Containerizing other applications may be more difficult, but the gains are worth it.
-In addtion to the aforementioned progress, there is now a unified and consistent deployment model for all application types and operating system configurations.
+In addtion to the aforementioned advantages, there is now a unified and consistent deployment model for all application types and operating system configurations.
 Now let's take things to the next level with Kubernetes.

 ## Taking to the next level with Kubernetes